• Skip to main content

 📖 Recipe variations:

 • Instead of baking your potatoes, you can cook them in the microwave.
 To do this, prick them with a fork and microwave them for five minutes.
 Then, turn them over and cook for another five minutes or until the potatoes are very soft when squeezed.
-Allow to cool for a few minutes, and scoop out and mash the flesh.
+Cool for a few minutes, and scoop out and mash the flesh.

-• Baking or microwaving your potatoes will give you the most flavorful pie.
+• Baking or microwaving your potatoes will give you the best flavor.
 However, if you prefer, you can also boil the potatoes.
 To boil them, peel and cut the potatoes into small cubes.
 Place in boiling water and cook for about 15-20 minutes.
 They are done when you can easily pierce them with a fork.
 Drain and mash them.

 • Canned sweet potatoes may be substituted for cooked potatoes in this recipe.
 Drain, rinse, and mash them well before adding the puree to the other ingredients.
 You will need two cups of mashed potatoes.